 Speed ferry

 Phuket to Koh Lanta, Krabi to Koh Lanta, Koh Phi Phi to Koh Lanta.
-High-season operator only (November-April).
-Often used for multi-island itineraries.
+High-season operator only (November to April).
+Often used for multi island itineraries.

-Best time for ferries: November to April vs. May to October monsoon
+Best time for ferries from November to April vs May to October monsoon

 Thailand has two separate monsoon seasons depending on which coast you’re on.
 This is the single most important factor in planning ferry travel.